GSA/open-gsa-redesign/README.md

 2. Clone the repo you just forked.

 ### Running Jekyll
-The preferred method for running Jekyll is with `bundle exec`.
+The preferred method for running Jekyll is with `bundle exec jekyll serve`.

 ### Public domain